See Nick Hayes’ upcoming University Chair of Critical Thinking Campus Events here.

 June 15, 2017 | Minneapolis, MN | Hennepin Avenue United Methodist Church

-Nick Hayes will be the keynote speaker about US Russian relations for the Citizens for the Global Solutions annual dinner.
+Nick Hayes was the keynote speaker about US Russian relations for the Citizens for the Global Solutions annual dinner.

 January 18, 2017 | Collegeville, MN | Saint John’s University

 Gary Eichten, the award-winning Minnesota Public Radio journalist, interviews Nick Hayes on the controversies surrounding Russia’s computer hacking to supposedly influence the 2016 U.S. election.

 PUTIN’S COUNTER-REVOLUTION AT HOME AND ABROAD

 November 2, 2016 | Edina, MN | Interlachen Country Club

 October 11, 2016 | Alexandria, MN | Alexandria Community and Technical College

 If Russian President Vladimir Putin runs for and wins a fourth term, he will leave the office having served twenty years and longer than any Russian leader since Stalin.
 What explains his broad base of support and popularity and the weakness of his opposition?
 The key factor lies in support for his foreign policy.
 This suggest, moreover, that Putin’s eventual successor will continue the course set by Putin in international affairs.

 ON CAMPUS WITH GARY EICHTEN